dcvath/Final_Project/README.md

 #### Dashboard
 The consulting team's interactive elements for the dashboard includes: HTML, JavaScript, and a Tableau Story.
 The Tableau Story includes two different filters where the quality scores can be filtered by quality rating or wine type (white or red).
+The [website](https://dmyrick.github.io/Predicting_Wine_Quality/) created for JDD Vineyard showcases the output wine data from the machine learning.

 This is an image of one of our dashboards within our Tableau Story.